 The grievances policy will be applied and administered in a manner consistent with the university’s equal employment opportunity and affirmative action programs which include, but are not limited to, making decisions without regard to race, religion, color, national origin, sexual orientation, marital status, parental status, age, disability, sex, or veteran status, except where a characteristic is a bona-fide occupational qualification.
 Employees may exercise all rights enumerated in this policy without being subject to reprisal, harassment or retaliation.

-Complaints alleging discrimination based on the following factors may be referred to the UW–Madison Office of Equity and Diversity for investigation and possible disposition in accordance with procedures established by that office: age as defined by law, ancestry, arrest record, color, conviction record, creed, cultural background, disability or handicap, ethnicity, gender identity or expression, genetic information, marital status, national origin, pregnancy, race, religion, sex (including sexual harassment), sexual orientation, military or veteran status as provided by law, use or nonuse of lawful products away from the employer’s premises during nonworking hours, retaliation for making a complaint of discrimination, or taking part in an investigation relating to discrimination.
+Complaints alleging discrimination based on the following factors may be referred to the UW–Madison Office of Compliance, Equal Employment Opportunity Investigator for investigation and possible disposition in accordance with procedures established by that office: age as defined by law, ancestry, arrest record, color, conviction record, creed, cultural background, disability or handicap, ethnicity, gender identity or expression, genetic information, marital status, national origin, pregnancy, race, religion, sex (including sexual harassment), sexual orientation, military or veteran status as provided by law, use or nonuse of lawful products away from the employer’s premises during nonworking hours, retaliation for making a complaint of discrimination, or taking part in an investigation relating to discrimination.

-Employees who believe that they have a cause of action as a result of employment-related discrimination may file a grievance under this policy, file a complaint with the Office of Equity and Diversity, or pursue their claim under both processes.
+Employees who believe that they have a cause of action as a result of employment-related discrimination may file a grievance under this policy, file a complaint with the Office of Compliance, Equal Employment Opportunity Investigator, or pursue their claim under both processes.
 Additional appeal opportunities may also be available through the U.S. Equal Employment Opportunity Commission or the Equal Rights Division of the Wisconsin Department of Workforce Development.

 OHR maintains an online toolkit to support the campus community in developing, implementing, and sustaining effective grievance programs.
 The toolkit will include a grievance form, Weingarten and Loudermill rights1, the corrective action policy, and other information.